Every week, evidence grows that diet plays a huge, underestimated role in fighting arthritis. But which foods to choose?

 Sweet potatoes topped the charts when a team of European scientists tested over 100 foods for their anti-inflammatory properties.
 It might seem a dull character, but it’s health benefits, including richness in vitamins A and C, are dazzling.

 How many times a week do you eat potatoes?
 Simply substitute your regular spud for nutrient rich sweet potatoes and count the health benefits.
-Delicious mashed with pumpkin as a side, roasted with other veggies or sautéed and added to a salad, sweet potatoes are as versatile as a pair of black leggings.

 Enough of food, what about something to drink?
 Green tea is rich in polyphenols proven to be anti-inflammatory, and relieves countless other conditions, like cancer and heart disease.
-Other teas can only look on, jealously.

 Green tea is ideal hot as a substitute for coffee and black tea.
 Or cold to replace sugary soft drinks or juices.
 Avoid mass-produced iced teas; they are loaded with processed sugar.
 Instead, I make a jug of green tea, lemon and honey to leave in the fridge (try cold steeping over night).